rebelsky/csc151/outlines/bodies/design.md

     * Same n - Same image.
     * Different sizes - Scales appropriately.
 * Note that different people find different things interesting.
-* One of my colleagues in art suggests that a piece is interesting if the viewer cannot easily look at the image and say "I get it".
+* One of my colleagues in studio art suggests that a piece is interesting if the viewer cannot easily look at the image and say "I get it".
     * Sometimes you add interest by violating expectations or by contrasting opposites.